Richard Fagan: Death of Tom Oteri

 That arrangement detonated on April 26, 2008, when an argument led to a brawl.
 Fagan says it was the only time they had ever had a physical fight.
-Fagan was full of Patron and antidepressants, Oteri high and low on the painkiller Fentanyl, which had been prescribed after he broke a rib.
+Fagan was full of Patrón and antidepressants, Oteri high and low on the painkiller fentanyl, which had been prescribed after he broke a rib.
 Wounded by Fagan's knife, Oteri yelled at his friend to leave, perhaps out of anger and perhaps for protection.
 Fagan drove off, drunk, and was arrested for driving under the influence of alcohol.
 He spent the night in jail, and was on his way home on bail, hoping to make apologies and amends with Oteri, when he was called back to the Harding precinct.

 "The detective said, 'Your friend's dead.
 Murder one,' " Fagan recalled.
 "My best friend of 32 years.
 The next day, Tom's son and his daughter and sister came to visit.
 They said I was crying my eyes out, saying, 'It should have been me.'
 I did wish I was dead.
 But I wasn't dead, so what do I do?"

 The answer came back from Tom Oteri Jr.: You'll write songs.

 "My dad believed in Rich's music," said Oteri Jr., who is now publishing Fagan's songs through his Broadminded Music company.
 "I can't let all the work they did go to waste.
 I grew up around Rich, and I've known him all my life, and I know that what happened was an accident.
 I have to let Rich keep going.
 It's what my dad would want."

 Death

-Fagan died on August 5, 2016 in Nashville of liver cancer at the age of 69.
+Fagan died on August 5, 2016, in Nashville of liver cancer at the age of 69.